What is the cause of an Enlarged Prostate?

 - Blood in urine: Blockage of urination sometimes damage the blood vessels and lead to blood in the urine.

 Benign prostatic hyperplasia (BPH) causes: These are the cause of Enlarged Prostate (BPH) Benign prostatic hyperplasia:

-- Family history: If you have any family history of prostate complications, you should consult the doctor for the further prevention steps or regular checkups for the prostate complications.
+- Family history: If you have any family history of prostate complications, you should consult the doctor for the further prevention steps or regular checkups for prostate complications.
 10-20% cases of prostate complications are due to inherited mutations.

 - Hormone: A metabolite of testosterone named as dihydrotestosterone (DHT) is a crucial mediator of prostatic growth.
 DHT is synthesized in the prostate gland from the circulating testosterone by the enzyme 5-alpha-reductase.
-DHT sticks to the androgen receptors and triggers release of growth factors which are mitogenic to epithelial cells, initiating multiplication of cells ultimately leading to enlarged prostate.
+DHT sticks to the androgen receptors and triggers a release of growth factors which are mitogenic to epithelial cells, initiating multiplication of cells ultimately leading to an enlarged prostate.

 - Prostatectomy is a very common surgical operation.
-In this operation, inner portion of the prostate is surgically removed.
+In this operation, an inner portion of the prostate is surgically removed.

 - Catheterization: Patient suffering from BPH find difficulty in urination.
 Catheterization is a technique applied to such patients.
 It is used to relieve urinary bladder in case of urinary retention.